GridControl-Team/GridControl/BOTCONTROL.rst

 If there is a resource, your will gain a point.

 ``@SCAN`` 2 arguments (deltax, deltay).
 Like look, but peers in the grid cell relative to current bot position (e.g., [1, 0] will look east).
-Pushes a 1 or 0 onto stack, depending if targeted cell has resource or not.
+Pushes an identification constant onto your stack, depending on what is located at targeted cell.

 ``@PUSH`` 1 argument (direction).
 Push a bot in a certain direction.
 You and that bot both move in direction given.
 If targeted cell has no bot, or bot's destination